-All Pre-Application and Final Application submissions must be made via the Agency's Multifamily Development File Transfer Site (FTS).
-If an applicant does not already have access to the FTS, the individual must e-mail MultifamilyFTP@ohiohome.org prior to the Pre-Application deadline to secure user access.
+All submissions must be made via the Agency's Multifamily Development File Transfer Site (FTS).
+If an applicant does not already have access to the FTS, the individual must e-mail

+MultifamilyFTP@ohiohome.org prior to the deadline to secure user access.
 All application materials must be submitted in .ZIP format.
 Avoid using any special characters (e.g., "", "&", or "@", among others) in naming conventions for projects.
 OHFA will not accept applications submitted via email, another online file sharing site (e.g., Dropbox, Google Drive), or flash drive.
 Projects must be individually uploaded to the FTS using the following process:

 - Step 1.
 Upload one, singular .zip file for each individual application. - Step 2.
 Insert project name and select funding round (4% LIHTC) and application type. - Step 3.
-Click Validate File.

-After submitting your project(s), e-mail the 4% LIHTC Section Chief indicating that the project(s) has been submitted.
+Click Validate File. - After submitting your project(s), e-mail 4percentcomments@ohiohome.org indicating that the project(s) has been submitted.
 A confirmation e-mail will be automatically sent to the contact's email address.